siliconflow/onediff/onediff_comfy_nodes/README.md

 ### Quantization

+**Note: Quantization feature is only supported in OneDiff Enterprise.**

 The "UNet Loader Int8" node is used to load quantized models.
 Quantized models need to be used in conjunction with the "Model Speedup" node.

 ![](workflows/int8-speedup.png)